AdaCore/training_material/courses/ada_essentials/146_storage_pools/02-storage_pools.rst

 * No automatic collection

-  * Freeing is still manual (unless you design otherwise)
+  * Freeing is still manual (unless designed otherwise)

-* :ada:`Storage_Size` can limit how many objects you can allocate
+* :ada:`Storage_Size` can limit how many objects can be allocated

 * Safety